PierreHunout/convert-to-webp-lite/readme.txt

 = Can I convert existing images in my media library? =

 Absolutely!
-Go to **Settings → Convert to WebP Lite** and click the **"Convert previously uploaded images"** button.
+Go to **Settings → Poetry Convert to WebP** and click the **"Convert previously uploaded images"** button.
 The plugin will process all images in your media library with a real-time progress indicator.

 = What quality setting should I use? =